inko-lang/inko/docs/source/references/core-types.md

 ## Float

-The `Float` class is used for IEEE 754 double-precision floating point numbers.
+The `Float` type is used for IEEE 754 double-precision floating point numbers.

 `Float` is a value type.

 ## Int

-The `Int` class is used for integers.
+The `Int` type is used for integers.
 Integers are 64 bits signed integers.

 `Int` is a value type.